beevik/go6502/README.md

 inside the subroutine at `101C` have been executed, and control has returned to go6502 at address `100A` after 52 CPU cycles have elapsed.

-## Shortcut: Hit Enter!
+## Another shortcut: hit Enter!

-One shortcut you will probably use frequently is entering a blank line at the command prompt.
+A shortcut you will probably use frequently is entering a blank line at the command prompt.
 This causes go6502 to repeat the previously entered command.

 Let's try hitting Enter twice to repeat the `step over` command two more times.